 - Be able to positively identify your belongings.
 Make a list of all valuable items with model and serial numbers.
 Keep a copy in your room and one left at home will make recovery of lost or stolen property much more likely.

-The officers of the OU Police Department patrol the campus buildings and sidewalks on foot and patrol the roadways and parking lots in marked patrol vehicles.
+The officers of the OUPD patrol the campus buildings and sidewalks on foot and patrol the roadways and parking lots in marked patrol vehicles.
 Highly visible police cars and uniformed police officers deter most criminals; however, we cannot do it all.
 We rely on an informed public, one interested in becoming involved to deter crime and aid in the apprehension of criminals.